morrownr/8812au-20210820/FAQ.md

 For example: Almost all Linux distros support installing in a Dualboot or Multiboot configuration.
 This will eliminate the many problems associated with using USB WiFi adapters in a VM.

-### Raspberry Pi 4B/400
+### Raspberry Pi

+Problem: no header files detected even though they are supposedly installed

+Description: If you are running the 32 bit version of RasPiOS on RasPi hardware that is 64 bit capable, you may run into a situation were header files are not detected when compiling a driver.
+The problem is that if RasPiOS detects a 64 bit capable system, then it will use a 64 bit kernel even if a 32 bit version of RasPiOS was installed.
+This confuses the situation and results in problems.

-> When running `sudo sh install-driver.sh` on my RasPi 4B or 400, I see the following:
+> When running `sudo sh install-driver.sh` on my 64 bit RasPi hardware,
+> I see the following:
 >
 >> Your kernel header files aren't properly installed.
 >> Please consult your distro documentation or user support forums.
 >> Once the header files are properly installed, please run...

-The Pi 4/400 firmware now prefers the 64-bit kernel if one exists so even if you installed the 32 bit version of the RasPiOS, you may now have the 64 bit kernel active.
+The RasPiOS now prefers the 64-bit kernel if one exists so even if you installed the 32 bit version of the RasPiOS, you may now have the 64 bit kernel active.

-To fix, add the following to `/boot/config.txt` and reboot:
+To fix, add the following line to `/boot/config.txt` or `/boot/firmware/config.txt` depending on your version of
+RasPiOS:

 ``` text
 arm_64bit=0
 ```
+Save the file and reboot.

 Reference: <https://forums.raspberrypi.com/viewtopic.php?p=2091532&hilit=Tp+link#p2091532>